superlistapp/super_editor/super_editor/README.md

 ## Run the example implementation

 Super Editor comes with an example implementation to showcase the core functionality.
 It also exposes example UI elements on how to interact with the Editor.
-It currently supports MacOS and Web and will be expanded along the way, as we will support more platforms.
+The example app should build and run on any platform.
 You can run the example editor from the example directory:

 ```bash
 cd example